F4RAN/qoe-selenium/README.md

 # PLEASE CREATE FILES AT FIRST

-At first you must to create shared folder with 3 files:
+At first you must to create a shared folder with 3 necessary files:

 1- aparat_file.txt,